Zoster (herpes zoster)

 Herpes zoster occurs most commonly in people who:

-- are of older age — particularly >50 years
+- are older — particularly >50 years

 - are immunocompromised